gothicdream/Gen-AI-project-Knowledge-system-on-Custom-data/README.md

 It includes a **Streamlit interface** to allow users to ask questions about Minecraft mods and receive structured JSON answers.

 ---
+## Create and use .env file for api keys.

 ## 📌 Features
 - Fetches mod data from **CurseForge API**